WenjieDu/PyPOTS/README.md

 ## ❖ Community
 We care about the feedback from our users, so we're building PyPOTS community on

 - [Slack](https://pypots-dev.slack.com).
-General discussion, Q&A, and development team are here;
+General discussion, Q&A, and our development team are here;
 - [LinkedIn](https://www.linkedin.com/company/pypots).
 Official announcements and news are here;
 - [WeChat (微信公众号)](https://mp.weixin.qq.com/s/m6j83SJNgz-xySSZd-DTBw).
 We also run a group chat on WeChat, and you can get the QR code from the official account after following it;